 We also need protein to keep our bones healthy because it contributes to bone mineral density.
 You don’t necessarily need a high protein diet, but you still need to consume an adequate amount.
 The current protein recommendation (RDA) for a 150 lb woman is 0.8 protein per kilogram or 55 grams.
 However, it may be too low for those over 50 to prevent fractures.
 According to a recent study, healthy older adults should consume at least 1.0 to 1.2 g protein/kg body weight/day. (a 150 lb woman over 50 needs 69-81 grams and a 180 lb. man over 50 needs 81-98 grams)

 Again, vegetarians and vegans will need to be careful and work harder to get enough protein in their diets.
 Animal protein contains all nine essential amino acids that our body needs but plant protein does not.
-I always recommend a the Mediterranean or Pescatarian-style diet (only fish as protein) for that reason, (my opinion) because both include small amounts of protein and are balanced.
+I always recommend the Mediterranean or Pescatarian-style diet (only fish as protein) for that reason, (my opinion) because both include small amounts of protein and are balanced.

-See my Food Pyramid for Baby Boomer Foodies.
+See my Food Pyramid for Foodies

 Our cooking class